Tevin-Isaac/Internet-Computer-101/README.md

 * unarchiveNote(id): Unarchives a specific note owned by the caller.

-* *avoriteNote(id): Marks a specific note as a favorite for the caller.
+* FavoriteNote(id): Marks a specific note as a favorite for the caller.

 * unfavoriteNote(id): Removes the favorite status from a specific note for the caller.